 Wallace writes examples of variation in nature referring to the work of Darwin in particular.
 For example, he notes that the tusk of a male narwhal (a type of whale) varies in length, as do 'the horns of deer'.
 There were three editions of Darwinism within a few years (1888, 1889 and 1901), showing Wallace's drive to develop new theories and include new examples to expand knowledge on variation and natural selection.

-Wallace coined the term 'Darwinism' and was proud to be associated with Charles Darwin.
+Wallace was proud to be associated with Charles Darwin.
 He spent many years publicising natural selection as a mechanism for evolution and based his Darwinism book on the lecture notes from his tour of North America between 1886 and 1887.
 Wallace elaborates on natural selection, providing new theories and examples built on almost 30 years of study since Darwin and he made public the theory of the mechanism of evolution.